Asrar-Ahammad/Student-Performance-Prediction/README.md

 ## Getting Started

-To get started with the Student Performance Prediction System, follow these steps:
+To get started with the Student Performance Analysis System, follow these steps:

 1. Clone the repository: